top of page

 ashley@ashleybartley.org

-I was born and raised in Vermont.
-My family and I fell in love with the community of Fairfax, moving to the town in 2020.
-I graduated from Champlain Valley Union High School and shortly thereafter earned a degree in Political Science and Economics from the University of Vermont.
+Ashley Bartley is a lifelong Vermonter who proudly calls Fairfax home since 2020, when she and her family fell in love with the community.
+She is a graduate of Champlain Valley Union High School and earned her degree in Political Science and Economics from the University of Vermont.

 bottom of page